KseniaLF/test-task-following/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

     The site has implemented the functionality of subscription per user, with the ability to store subscription data locally.
     Data about users is taken from the created mockapi.io database.
 Pagination is also implemented.
     Created routing using React Router.

+Bug: When reloading the page https://ksenialf.github.io/test-task-following/tweets you get a 404 error.

 ### Use this template: